 Kaposi sarcoma Kaposi Sarcoma Kaposi sarcoma is a skin cancer that causes multiple flat pink, red, or purple patches or bumps on the skin.
 It is caused by human herpesvirus type 8 infection.
 One or a few spots may appear... read more , a cancer caused by a sexually transmitted herpesvirus, appears as painless, red to purple, raised patches on the skin.
 It occurs mainly in men who have sex with men.

-Cancers of the immune system (lymphomas, typically non-Hodgkin lymphoma Non-Hodgkin Lymphomas Non-Hodgkin lymphomas are a diverse group of cancers that develop in B or T cells (lymphocytes).
+Cancers of the immune system (lymphomas, typically non-Hodgkin lymphoma Non-Hodgkin Lymphomas Non-Hodgkin lymphomas are a diverse group of cancers of types of white blood cell called lymphocytes.
 Often, lymph nodes in the neck, under the arms, or in the groin enlarge rapidly and painlessly... read more ) may develop, sometimes first appearing in the brain.
 When the brain is affected, these cancers can cause weakness of an arm or a leg, headache, confusion, or personality changes.

 Having AIDS increases the risk of other cancers.
 They include cancer of the cervix, anus, testes, and lungs as well as melanoma and other skin cancers.
 Men who have sex with men are prone to developing cancer of the rectum due to the same human papillomaviruses Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
 Some types of HPV cause skin warts, and other types cause genital warts (growths in or around the vagina, penis, or rectum).
 Infection with some HPV... read more (HPV) that cause cancer of the cervix in women.